 Chichibu Shrine is also well worth checking out.
 In early December a lot of people attend the yearly night festival at the shrine.

-While those two attractions are certainly a highlight when visiting Chichibu, there are a lot more to explore.
+While those two attractions are certainly a highlight when visiting Chichibu, there’s a lot more to explore.

 Day Trips from Tokyo to Shizuoka Prefecture: